sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 2. A version control software, I recommend [GitHub Desktop](https://desktop.github.com/download/).

-2. Then, clone this repository inside of GitHub Desktop (_File > Clone repository_).
+2. Then, fork and clone the repository you just forked inside of GitHub Desktop (_File > Clone repository_).

 3. Switch the branch to the one containing the development content.